-I really like my Hershel daypack because of the lightweight material and also the foldable aspect.
-And it is big enough to carry my laptop as well.
-When I am not using the daypack, it is rolled up into a little pack and fits neatly in my Osprey backpack.
+From time to time I switch and use my Herschel packable casual daypack.
+It is made with durable and super lightweight material.
+And best of all, when I am not using the daypack, it is rolled up into its internal self-storage pocket.
 The daypack is pretty sturdy – I even used it as a hiking backpack for my climb up Mount Kinabalu in Malaysia.
 The backpack went all the way up to 4000m in altitude!

-Having a lightweight laptop is a big deal when it comes to airline carry-on restriction of 7kg.
+Having a lightweight laptop is a big deal when it comes to airline carry-on restriction of 7kg or less.
 And my favourite lightweight laptop is the MacBook Notebook 12″.